koushalvichare/Rantsmith_final/DEPLOY_GUIDE.md

 ### 2. Test Your Deployment:
 - Visit your frontend URL
-- Try the AI chat with Dr. Sarah psychologist
+- Try the AI chat with Dr. Elaichi psychologist
 - Test: "Tell me a psychology joke" - should get creative, non-repeated responses

 ### 3. Update CORS (if needed):